Torque testing finds the hidden problems in manufacturing

-A major engine manufacturer was experiencing customer complaints and costly warranty repairs and quickly required a solution that could detect defects early in the Short Block assembly process, specifically defects caused by crankshafts.
+A major engine manufacturer was experiencing customer complaints and costly warranty repairs.
+They needed an accurate and reliable solution that could detect defects early in the Short Block assembly process, specifically defects caused by crankshafts.

-Sciemetric’s Short Block Crank Torque- to-Turn test measures the torque as the crank is rotated, applying advanced algorithms for consistent and reliable detection of defects such as contaminated bearings, debris, incorrect fit, bent or nicked cranks, etc.
+Sciemetric’s Short Block Crank Torque- to-Turn test measures the torque as the crank is rotated.
+This torque monitoring and analysis system uses advanced algorithms for consistent and reliable detection of defects such as contaminated bearings, debris, incorrect fit, bent or nicked cranks, etc.

-Consolidate production fastening data with other station data for better visibility
+Consolidate production data from multiple stations for better visibility

 Fastening and rundown stations often have monitoring solutions provided by the tool supplier.
 The valuable part data collected by these systems often reside in silos.
 Sciemetric’s QualityWorX enables manufacturers to store all part data from across the assembly line into a centralized database.
 Unique manufacturing analytics software allows the analysis of the waveforms, comparison and correlation of stations and more.